University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 convertf -p par.PACKEDPED.EIGENSTRAT.1kGP_chr22.ldpruned
 ```

-:blue_book: Build parameter files called that will be the inputs for SMARTPCA.
+:computer: Build parameter files that will be the inputs for SMARTPCA.
 The content of the parameter files is as follows:
 * `par.1kGP_chr22`:
 ```bash
 genotypename:    1kGP_chr22.eigenstratgeno